Venice Film Festival: 1930s

 Despite the success of the first festival, it did not return in 1933.
 In 1934, the festival was declared to be an annual event, and participation grew from nine countries to seventeen.
-That year the festival also gave its first official awards, namely the Mussolini Cup for Best Italian Film, the Mussolini Cup for Best Foreign Film, and the Corporations Ministry Cup.
+That year the festival gave its first official awards, namely the Mussolini Cup for Best Italian Film, the Mussolini Cup for Best Foreign Film, and the Corporations Ministry Cup.
 Seventeen awards were given: fourteen to films and three to individuals.
 Five films received honorable mentions.
 The third installment of the festival in 1935 was headed by its first artistic director, Ottavio Croze, who maintained this position until World War II.
-The following year, a jury was added to the festival's governing body; it had no foreign members.
+In 1936, a jury was added to the festival's governing body.
+It had no foreign members.
 The majority of funds for the festival came from the Ministry of Popular Culture, with other portions from the Biennale and the city of Venice.

-The year 1936 marked another important development in the festival.
+1936 marked another important development in the festival.
 A law crafted by the Ministry of Popular Culture made the festival an autonomous entity, separate from the main Venice Biennale.
-This allowed additional fascist organizations, such as the Department of Cinema and the Fascist National Federation of Entertainment Industries, to take control of the festival.
+This allowed additional fascist organizations, such as the Department of Cinema and the Fascist National Federation of Entertainment Industries, to control it.
 The fifth year of the festival saw the establishment of its permanent home.
 Designed and completed in 1937, the Palazzo del Cinema was built on the Lido.
-The Palazzo has since been the site for every Venice Film Festival, with the exception of the three years from 1940 to 1942, when the festival was moved away from Venice for fear of bombing.
-However, Venice received almost no damage during that time.
+It has since been the site for every Venice Film Festival, except the three years from 1940 to 1942, when it was held outside of Venice, due to fear of a bombing that never came.

 1940s

-The 1940s represent one of the most difficult moments for the festival itself.
-Nazi propaganda movie Heimkehr was presented in 1941 winning an award from the Italian Ministry of Popular Culture.
-With the advent of the conflict the situation degenerated to such a point that the editions of 1940, 1941 and 1942, subsequently are considered as if they did not happen because they were carried out in places far away from Lido.
-Additionally, the festival was renamed the Italian-German Film Festival (Manifestazione Cinematografica Italo-Germanica) in 1940.
-The festival carried this title until 1942 when the festival was suspended due to war.
+The 1940s represent one of the most difficult moments for the festival.
+In 1941, Nazi propaganda movie Heimkehr was presented, winning an award from the Italian Ministry of Popular Culture.
+With the advent of the conflict the situation degenerated to such a point that the 1940, 1941 and 1942 festivals are regarded as if they did not happen, because they were carried out in places far away from Lido.
+In 1940, the festival was renamed the Italian-German Film Festival (Manifestazione Cinematografica Italo-Germanica) The festival carried this title until 1942, when the festival was suspended due to war.

 The festival resumed full speed in 1946, after the war.
-For the first time, the 1946 edition was held in the month of September, in accordance with an agreement with the newly reborn Cannes Film Festival, which had just held its first review in the spring of that year.
+For the first time, the 1946 edition was held in September, in accordance with an agreement with the newly reborn Cannes Film Festival, which had just held its first review in the spring of that year.
 With the return to normality, Venice once again became a great icon of the film world.

-In 1947 the festival was held in the courtyard of the Doge's Palace, a most magnificent backdrop for hosting a record 90 thousand participants.
+In 1947, the festival was held in the courtyard of the Doge's Palace, a most magnificent backdrop for hosting a record 90 thousand participants.
 The 1947 festival is widely considered one of the most successful editions in the history of the festival.